 The ugly roll-down shades that once covered the windows in my master bedroom decided to just give up and fall down one day.
-This put an end to my months-long (who am I kidding, years-long) procrastination of finding new window treatments.
-I decided to make myself these easy DIY industrial curtain rods using PVC pipe.
+Not having window treatments isn’t an option in my house, so I made these easy DIY industrial curtain rods using PVC pipe.
 They’re even featured in this article from The Spruce!

 Take me to the Step-by-Step Instructions